Gas stoves and induction cookers are great and all, but will they even be useful in the apocalypse? Hell nah.

 What might that be?
 A rocket stove.
 It’s a wood-burning cooking stove that uses small fuel sources like twigs and branches.

-Here’s all you need to know about this badass stove:
+Here’s all you need to know about rocket stoves:

 This type of wood-burning stove is a fantastic DIY project to work on.
 There are actually a handful of rocket stove designs that you can make at home, but before you get your hands dirty, understand how a rocket stove works first.